SAP-archive/teched2021-DEV161/exercises/exC/README.md

 The list of components in the palette is not everything.
 For our mobile users to select a date and time for the booking we will add a DateTimePicker from the Component Market.

-Open the logic editor on bottom by clicking the grey area.
+Open the logic editor on the bottom by clicking the dark grey area.

-On the top-left, click on "COMPONENT MARKET" and search for "datetime" and select the "Pick datetime" box.
+On the top-left, click on "COMPONENT MARKET" and search for "datetime" under "frontend logic" and select the "Pick datetime" box.

 ![](/exercises/exC/images/UX_11.png)

 Click the "INSTALL" button to add this flow component to your project.
 AppGyver will now manage this dependency and notify you about updates that are being provided in the future.

-Make sure you have selected the "Select Date" button and the "INSTALLED" tab in the logic canvas.
+Make sure you have selected the "Select Date" button in your page view and the "INSTALLED" tab in the logic canvas.

-Now drag the "Pock datetime" flow function to the logic canvas.
+Now drag the "Pick datetime" flow function to the logic canvas.

 Drag a line from the flow "EVENT Component tap" to the Dialog flow.